Sample_Sizer

 Peeking is a powerful tool to reduce average experiment duration, but we need to adjust for its effect to properly size the experiment.
 Peeking is when you decide in the middle of the experiment whether you will continue with the experiment or just stop and make a decision now.

-The Sample Sizer assumes the peeking periods are equally-spaced.
+Sample_Sizer assumes the peeking periods are equally-spaced.
 For example, if you have a four-week experiment and two peeks, then you will make a decision about the experiment after the second week and at the end of the fourth week.

 Adjust Significance Level and Power